This is the Privacy Notice for Little LifeSavers.

 - We do use an external accountancy service and they have limited visibility of your personal business data for the administration of company financial affairs.
 The lawful basis for this is Art 6.1.f, we have a legitimate interest to allow our accountant to have limited access to our client personal data to manage our accounts.

 Data collected by third parties on our behalf

-Our website is managed by Functionality Consulting Ltd. they maintain the contact records within the website database.
-In administering this function and in order to provide security of that data, your IP address will be recorded in the log records as well as the date and time of access.
+Our website is managed by Digibubble Ltd. they maintain the contact records within the website database.
+In administering this function and to provide security of that data, your IP address will be recorded in the log records as well as the date and time of access.
 The UK GDPR requires technical measures to be put in place to secure personal data, so this additional data is collected in compliance with that legal obligation.

 For those organisations that process data on our behalf, we ensure that data processing agreements are in place as required by the UK GDPR.

 We do not transfer or process data outside the UK unless the processor we use requires it.
 If your data is sent out of the UK, we ensure that there are approved mechanisms to do so under Article 46 UK GDPR, such as adequacy decisions, standard contractual clauses or in exceptional circumstances, derogations.

 We will retain your data only for the time we require it for the purposes stated and / or where we have a legal obligation or other legitimate purpose.

 If you are a school representative, we will retain your data for 3 years after the last meaningful contact with you.
 If you are a volunteer, we will retain your data for 12 months after you finish offering your services.